aptech/docs/docs/CR-axmargin.rst

 :func:`axmargin` sets an absolute distance from the axes to the edge of the graphic panel.
-Note that the user is responsible for allowing enough space in the margin if axes labels, numbers and title are used on the graph, since axmargin does not size the plot automatically as in the case of margin.
+Note that the user is responsible for allowing enough space in the margin if axes labels, numbers and title are used on the graph, since :func:`axmargin` does not size the plot automatically as in the case of margin.

 All input inch values for this procedure are based on a full size window